Taming-the-BEAST/Troubleshooting-initialization-issues/README.md

 </figure>
 <br>

 Note that changing this setting will never help if the analysis contains incompatibilities (or any of the other issues above).
 In the case of the `issue3a.xml` file, for instance, the starting value of the clock rate is outside of the bounds of the corresponding prior, so initialization will always fail regardless of how many attempts are performed.
-Similarly, if no model components are randomly initialised (e.g. a fixed starting tree is used) and there is an initialization issue, then no number of initalization attempts will solve the issue.
+Similarly, if no model components are randomly initialised (e.g. a fixed starting tree is used) and there is an initialization issue, then no number of initialization attempts will solve the issue.

 > **Topic for discussion**
 >